-Under the terms of the CBS any profits generated over time are shared equally between Solar Options for Schools Ltd and the schools themselves in proportion to the size and performance of their system.
+Under the terms of the CBS any profits generated over time are given to the schools in proportion to the size and performance of their system.
 Once financing costs and reserves for repairs are accounted for, the remaining profit share for each school should amount to 25-35 per cent of the value of the initial Bonds over the 25 years of the agreement: i.e. with a 30kW system, assuming all runs according to plan, the school would receive a further £7,000 from the profit share scheme.

-Assuming the CBS raises and deploys a total of £2m on school projects over the next 12 months, schools will see a financial benefit, based on savings and income from the CBS, of £2m - £4m over the lifetime of the system depending on how well the systems perform, inflation and mains electricity prices.
+Assuming the CBS deploys a total of £1m on school projects over the next 12 months, these schools will see a financial benefit, based on savings and income from the CBS, of £1m - £2m over the lifetime of the system depending on how well the systems perform, inflation and mains electricity prices.